|

 shuffled.
 When this has been done, one round of play has

+been completed.
 The player who’s leading Weight is

 farthest down the board (away from the players) is the